patrickmineault/codebook/docs/decoupled.md

 _Avoiding for loops_.
 You may have been taught to avoid for loops as much as possible in Matlab by vectorizing everything.
 However, this often sacrifices readability.
 Tricky indexing may look clever, but can be next to impossible to debug.
 Because Python has a different performance profile than Matlab, some Matlab-specific optimizations won't make your code faster.
 For instance, unlike Matlab vectors, Python lists are very cheap to grow.
 Appending to a list in a for loop and then turning that list into a numpy array in a single call has little performance overhead compared to preallocating.

 To be clear, modern Matlab doesn't have to be written this way: for instance, Matlab has a capable dataframe class.
 But a lot of people that come from Matlab still use old Matlab idioms.
-I have three more tutorials for you if you come from a Matlab background to ease your transition [[1]](https://xcorr.net/2020/02/21/transitioning-away-from-matlab/) [[2]](https://xcorr.net/2020/02/29/orienting-yourself-through-python/) [[3]](https://xcorr.net/2020/03/04/rewriting-matlab-code-in-python/).
+I've written three more tutorials to ease your transition away from Matlab, available on `xcorr.net` [[1]](https://xcorr.net/2020/02/21/transitioning-away-from-matlab/) [[2]](https://xcorr.net/2020/02/29/orienting-yourself-through-python/) [[3]](https://xcorr.net/2020/03/04/rewriting-matlab-code-in-python/).

 ## Put it all together